 The problem with the RTS battles is the total lack of control players have over their units, factories (which produce units) and constructing new structures.
 Players have rudimentary control but nothing that allows for any strategy.
 Not that Dragon Commander’s RTS battles involve a great deal of that anyway.
 Mostly it makes a big army, enter dragon mode and hope that you win.
-If not, then repeat until either you can’t build more units or the enemy has been wiped out.
-It isn’t very interesting and since you can easily have multiple battles in a single turn of the game it gets old very quickly.
+If not, then repeat until either you can’t build more units, or the enemy has been wiped out.
+It isn’t exactly exciting, and since you can easily have multiple battles in a single turn of the game, it gets old very quickly.

 Simplify the combat and remove the RTS battles entirely.
 The player with the strongest units wins.
 No percentage chance of victory like the current system.
 Just either win or lose.
 The reason for this is because the battles are by far the least interesting part of Divinity Dragon Commander.
 The maps are basically the same and feature a generic fantasy landscape.
 I’d be happy if they were removed the battles and instead focussed on the political elements that it nails.

 That’s right, get ready for fantasy politicking.
 You can always make the Undead and the High Elves happy.
 Sometimes you need to upset the Imps so that the Dwarves will be on your side.
 Every choice upsets somebody.
-It is impossible to keep everyone on your side but you don’t want to upset them too much because you might need their help someday.
+It is impossible to keep everyone on your side, but you don’t want to side against them too often because you might need their help someday.